barebox/barebox/Documentation/boards/rockchip.rst

 MaskROM mode when no other bootsource contains a valid bootloader.
 This means to use USB you have to make all other bootsources invalid by removing SD cards and shortcircuiting eMMCs.
 The RK3568 EVB has a pushbutton to disable the eMMC.
+On the Quartz64 boards, remove the eMMC module if present.